wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 6. WordProof Setup Wizard - Create a free Telos blockchain account.

 == Changelog ==

+= 2.0.0 =
+*Release date: October 1st, 2019*
+* Automate the creation of your timestamp by using my.wordproof.io!
+* Overhaul of the plugin options

 = 1.2.16 =
 *Release date: September 21st, 2019*